FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 to the Forwarding Rate as defined in [RFC2285] (section 3.6.1 Forwarding rate (FR)).
-The latter is specific to one output interface only, whereas the trial forwarding ratio is based on frame counts aggregated over all SUT output interfaces.
+The latter is specific to one output interface only, whereas the Trial Forwarding Ratio is based on frame counts aggregated over all SUT output interfaces.

+For symmetric traffic profiles, the Trial Forwarding Rate value is equal to arithmetric average of [RFC2285] Forwarding rate values across all active interfaces.

 {::comment}
     [Part 3 of iload/oload discussion.]